Reddit co-founder pushes hard for paternity leave

 High-profile companies, fighting for talent in a tight job market, are trying to outdo each other in expanding leave for mothers and non-birth parents, with some throwing in unique perks.
 Amazon, for instance, pays for the spouses of employees to take time off.
 Global tech company Cisco System offers three days of paid time off for grandparents.
 Netflix allows parents to take off as much time as they want during the baby’s first year.

-Overall, the prevalence of employers offering paid parental leave rose to 29 percent in 2018 from 21 percent two years earlier, according to a report by the Society for Human Resources Management, which polled a randomly selected sample of its 285,000 HR professional members.
+The prevalence of employers offering paid paternity leave rose to 29 percent in 2018 from 21 percent two years earlier, according to a report by the Society for Human Resources Management, which polled a randomly selected sample of its 285,000 HR professional members.

 There is also increasing bi-partisan momentum for a federal paid leave mandate.
 Democratic Sen. Kirsten Gillibrand, who is running for president, has introduced a plan to provide workers with 12 weeks of family leave at partial pay.
 President Donald Trump proposed a plan in his budget this year for six weeks of paid leave.

-Note: This story has been updated to correct that the SHRM survey showed a 29 percent prevalence rate for paternity leave, not parental leave.